ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/finance-set-up-prepayments.md

    - **Nákupní  účet záloh**

 > [!TIP]
-> Pokud pole na stránce **General Posting Setup** page, then use the horizontal scroll bar at the bottom of the page to scroll to the right.
+> If you cannot see the fields in the **General Posting Setup** page, then use the horizontal scroll bar at the bottom of the page to scroll to the right.

 If you have not already set up general ledger accounts for prepayments, you can open the **G/L Account List** page from the relevant account field.